icon

 • Failure to perform maintenance and/or repair temporary erosion and sedimentation controls after disturbance or rainfall event or as directed by the Environmental Inspector

-• Failure to make plan revisions to temporary environmental and sedimentation controls as directed by Environmental Inspector
+• Failure to make plan revisions to temporary environmental and sedimentation controls as directed by the Environmental Inspector

 • Clearing, grading, or filling beyond what is delineated on the approved site plan resulting in damage to trees, natural areas, Critical Environmental Features (CEFs), or immediate water quality degradation